redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 Redis OM comes in *four* different versions.
 We'll be working with Redis OM for Node.js in this tutorial, but there are also flavors and tutorials for [Python](stack-python), [.NET](stack-dot-net), and [Spring](stack-spring).

-This tutorial will get you started with Redis OM for Node.js—covering the basics.
+This tutorial will get you started with Redis OM for Node.js, covering the basics.
 But if you want to dive deep into *all* of Redis OM's capabilities, check out [the README](https://github.com/redis/redis-om-node) over on GitHub.

 ## Prerequisites